SegaraRai/fraci/README.md

 throw new Error("Failed to generate a new fractional index.");
 ```

-This technique works because:
+This approach:

-1. The fractional index generator produces a sequence of valid indices
-2. Any index in this sequence is valid for insertion at the desired position
-3. By randomly skipping ahead, different concurrent operations are likely to use different indices
-4. Even if conflicts still occur, the normal conflict resolution mechanism will handle them

-This approach is particularly effective in scenarios with many concurrent users modifying the same ordered list.

-### Trade-offs of Skipping Indices

-While randomly skipping indices reduces conflicts in concurrent environments, it does come with a trade-off:
+- Reduces (but doesn't eliminate) the probability of conflicts
+- Works without coordination between participants
+- Still requires conflict handling as a fallback

+### Efficiency Considerations

+For optimal efficiency:

+- Keep the number of indices skipped below the encoding radix being used (e.g., less than 36 for BASE36, less than 62 for BASE62, less than 256 for binary encoding)
-- In environments where collisions rarely occur, skipping indices causes the number of digits in the indices to increase faster than necessary
+- Be aware that skipping indices causes the number of digits to increase faster than necessary
-- This is because the second and subsequent indices in a sequence always have more digits than the first index
-- As a result, index space is consumed approximately twice as quickly when skipping is used
-- However, in high-concurrency environments where collisions are common, this disadvantage is minimal since you would need to use the longer indices anyway after the first collision
+- In high-concurrency environments, this trade-off is acceptable since you would need longer indices anyway after conflicts

-Consider your specific use case when deciding whether to implement random index skipping.
+- Consider your specific use case when choosing between deterministic and random skipping

 ## Troubleshooting